Curriculum Guide

 Class III French

 How do the patterns I observe in the language lead to understanding?
 Where is French spoken in the world?
 What does it mean to be a French speaker?
 What does it mean to me to be learning French?
-In French III, students will actively engage with these questions as they continue to strengthen their listening, speaking, reading, writing, and cultural competency.
-Students will continue to hone their critical thinking skills related to language learning and will be encouraged to actively reflect on who they are as a learner and how they learn best.
+In French III, students will actively engage with these questions while strengthening their listening, speaking, reading, writing, and cultural competency.
+Students will continue to hone their critical thinking skills related to language learning, and will be encouraged to actively reflect on who they are as learners and how they learn best.
 In French III, students will develop their research skills as they explore the wide range of cultures in the Francophone world.
 They will encounter new nuances of the language as they expand their vocabulary base and discover new verb families, and will be able to describe future events, form questions, and develop richer and more complex sentences.
 Using culturally authentic sources, students will learn to negotiate travel plans and consider differences and similarities in food culture.
-Students will also develop and extend their reading comprehension skills as they engage with the short mystery novel Le voyage de sa vie.
+Students will also develop and extend their reading comprehension skills and speaking ability by engaging with a short novel set in Marseille.
+Classes are conducted in such a way that French speaking practice is maximized through pair work, skits, conversations and presentations.

 Class IV French